SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ⟮＿Emic contrast＿⟯ has been »⟮neutralized⟯« when ⟮two ＿etic units＿⟯ appear i⟮n an ＿etic environment＿⟯ in which ⟮they are no longer ＿contrastive＿⟯.
 ⟮Two ＿etic units＿⟯ in ⟮＿free variation＿⟯ may still be ⟮＿variants＿ of a ＿sociolinguistic variable＿⟯.

+#### surface and underlying

+The surface representation/form is the etic unit of a given segment.
+The underlying representation/form is the emic unit of a given segment.
+Realization is the relationship between surface form and underlying form.

 ### features

 »⟮A feature⟯« is a ⟮binary⟯ ⟮value⟯.
-An emic feature is a feature that is contrastive in the given language.
+A distinctive feature is a feature that is contrastive in the given language or at least in some languages.
-An etic feature is a feature regardless if it is contrastive or not Featural is looking at a thing from the perspective of features.
+A non-distinctive feature is a feature that is not contrastive in a given language or ever.
+Featural is looking at a thing from the perspective of features.
 For a given whatever, an ø/emic/etic feature is called a whatevername+ø/emic/etic feature.